edimaudo/Athena/README.md

 # Athena
-Athena is a data analytics tool to help League of Legends Players Improve Scouting and Drafting
+Athena is a data analytics tool to help League of Legends Players, improve Scouting and Drafting